-- reduction to or maintenance in slavery or servitude (Article 600, Criminal Code); - trade and commerce in slaves (Article 601, Criminal Code); - purchase and sale of slaves (Article 602, Criminal Code); - juvenile prostitution (Article 600-bis subsections 1 and 2, Criminal Code); - juvenile pornography (Article 600-ter, Criminal Code); - virtual pornography (Article 600-quarter.1 Criminal Code); - sex tourism involving juvenile prostitution (Article 600-quinquies, Criminal Code); - possession of pornographic material (Article 600-quater, Criminal Code); - illegal labour exploitation (Article 603-bis Criminal Code) - soliciting of underage persons (Article 609-undecies Criminal Code).
+- Reduction or maintenance in slavery or servitude (Article 600 of the Criminal Code); - Child prostitution (Article 600-bis of the Criminal Code); - Child pornography (Article 600-ter of the Criminal Code); - Possession of or access to pornographic material (art.
+600-quarter); - Virtual pornography (Article 600-quarter.1 of the Criminal Code); - Tourist initiatives aimed at exploiting child prostitution (Article 600-quinquies of the Criminal Code); - Trafficking in persons (Article 601 of the Criminal Code); - Purchase and alienation of slaves (Article 602 of the Criminal Code); - Illegal intermediation and exploitation of labour (Article 603-bis of the Criminal Code); - Solicitation of minors (Article 609-undecies of the Criminal Code).